VUIIS/dax/docs/installing_dax_in_a_virtual_environment.rst

 ------------------------------
 Create the Virtual Environment
 ------------------------------
-DAX is to be installed only on virtual environments (anaconda, virtualenv, etc) on Python-3.6.
+DAX is to be installed only on virtual environments (anaconda, virtualenv, etc) on Python 3.

 Anaconda
 ~~~~~~~~